Abdelsalam-Abbas/rubyourails/README.md

 ## Installation on k8s :-

 ## Note:
-Image being used for drkiq and sidekiq deployments are located on theabbas/drkiq:v8.
+Image being used for drkiq and sidekiq deployments are located at theabbas/drkiq:v8.
 This image has been built using same files and can be replaced with the image being pushed to your own repo

 ```